bluewaveproject/bluewave/README.md

 contains some code from arch linux gui so thanks to them. their github is this: https://github.com/arch-linux-gui

-The source code featured here may not 100% perfect.
-Due to the transfer process from GitHub to GitLab, it imported the old February 2023 release.
-(Why?
-I don't know.)

 Made in The Philippines 🇵🇭